Can Dogs Eat Yogurt?

 When he's begging for your parfait 👀

-The Dodo spoke with Dr. Maureen K. Murithi, a veterinarian working with Pet Keen, and Dr. Michelle Burch, a veterinarian from Safe Hounds Pet Insurance, to find out why yogurt can be bad for dogs, how much you should give your dog and what types of yogurt are safe for your dog to eat.
+We spoke with Dr. Maureen K. Murithi, a veterinarian working with Pet Keen, and Dr. Michelle Burch, a veterinarian from Safe Hounds Pet Insurance, to find out why yogurt can be bad for dogs, how much you should give your dog and what types of yogurt are safe for your dog to eat.

 If your dog’s not lactose intolerant, yogurt can be good for him in small quantities, since it actually has a ton of health benefits.